MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-EXOMailboxFolderStatistics.md

 ```

 ## DESCRIPTION
 A mailbox can have hidden items that are never visible to the user and are only used by applications.
-The Get-ExoMailboxFolderStatistics cmdlet can return hidden items for the following values: FolderSize, FolderAndSubfolderSize, ItemsInFolder and ItemsInFolderAndSubfolders.
+The Get-EXOMailboxFolderStatistics cmdlet can return hidden items for the following values: FolderSize, FolderAndSubfolderSize, ItemsInFolder and ItemsInFolderAndSubfolders.

-The Get-ExoMailboxFolderStatistics cmdlet shouldn't be confused with the Get-ExoMailboxStatistics cmdlet.
+The Get-EXOMailboxFolderStatistics cmdlet shouldn't be confused with the Get-EXOMailboxStatistics cmdlet.

 ## EXAMPLES